Southwest Zone

 Big game

 Columbian white-tailed deer once occurred across northwestern Oregon.
-Only two small populations remain, and the Umpqua Valley is a great place to come see this unique western population of what is better known as an eastern deer species.
+Only two small populations remain, and the Umpqua Valley is a great place to come see a unique western population of what is better known as an eastern deer species.
 Recovery efforts in the Umpqua Valley resulted in removal of this population from the federal Endangered Species Act in 2003.

 Birds

-The website www.UmpquaBirds.org is a great resource for birding opportunities in Douglas County.
+This website, www.UmpquaBirds.org, is a great resource for birding opportunities in Douglas County.
 Visit the website to download seasonal lists of birds expected to occur in coastal, cascade, and valley habitats within the region.
 You can also visit umpquaaudubon.org to sign up for upcoming birding events or to look for presentations about the region's avifauna.

 Wildlife Tracking